|Main : Course Catalog : Veterinary Assistant Training Module 3|

 Week 3 - Basic Concepts in Prescription Medication and Pharmacology

 Content: This lecture discusses the basics regarding types of medications (antibiotics, NSAIDS, steroids, antihistamines�), their indications, side effects and contraindications, pharmacy nomenclature and drug routes.
-Discussions focuses on how to fill prescriptions, how to read treatment protocols in medical records and how to chart treatments.
+Discussion focuses on how to fill prescriptions, how to read treatment protocols in medical records and how to chart treatments.
 This session will also cover client communication regarding prescriptions.

 Library materials will be made available prior to the topic week so participants will have plenty of time to prepare for the real time sessions and discussion.